 We may use either term of our own preference, but we certainly need to understand it both ways.
 You will see each used somewhere.
 Some scanners and photo editor programs have even switched to saying ppi now, and there is nothing wrong about that.
 But others have not switched, so insisting on conformity requiring all others to only say ppi will necessarily encounter much opposition, because the real world simply isn't that way, and obviously not all are willing to switch yet.
 Their view is that dpi has always been the term for image resolution, regardless of any whippersnaper's opinion. 😊

 Scanner ratings also always called it dpi, also referring to Optical Resolution of pixels of course (scanners don't use ink dots).
-You have never heard of a 4800 ppi scanner (and there are no ink drops used in scanners — scanners create pixels).
+There are no ink drops used in scanners — scanners create pixels.

 The technical specifications at the very heart of our digital imaging definitions say dpi for image resolution:

 It's easy, not a problem — the idea of printing digital images is always about pixels per inch, so when the conversation context pertains to images instead of printers, all of these terms, spi, ppi, and dpi, are exactly the same equivalent concept — they all mean pixels per inch.
-That's the only thing it could mean.
-If the conversation pertains to ink jet printers, then you need to read it closely.
+That's the only thing in an image that it could mean.

 There is no problem understanding any use of dpi if you know the context.
 Context always means the only thing it can possibly mean.
 If the context pertains to images or resolution or printing pixels, dpi means "pixels per inch".
-If the context pertains to ink jet printer color quality ratings, dpi means "ink drops per inch".
+If the context pertains to ink jet printer color quality ratings, dpi meant "ink drops per inch".
 There is no other meaning possible.
-This should be clear and no big deal — the English language is full of multiple context definitions.
+This should be clear and no big deal.
+The English language is full of multiple context definitions.

 So yes, ink jet color quality rating dpi is something entirely different than printing resolution in dpi, referring to ink jet printer ink drops per inch instead of image pixels.
-Ink drops per inch is only about color quality (dithering quality, about color accuracy), and is NOT about printing resolution.
+Ink drops per inch is only about color quality (dithering quality, about color accuracy, about how the printer tries to reproduce 16.7 million possible colors from only 3 or 4 colors of ink), but it is NOT about image resolution.
 Ink drops per inch is NOT data stored in the image file.
-It is NOT asked in any photo editor EXCEPT only as a question that the print driver asks as you go to print it (important to ink-jet dithering, but actual print shops won't ever ask, they know what to do).
+It is NOT asked in any photo editor, but is only a question that the print driver asks as you go to print it (important to ink-jet dithering, but actual print shops won't ever ask, they know what to do).
 The ink jet printer likely only has four colors of ink — or maybe a few more in some cases — but nowhere near the 16.7 million color possibilities of 24 bit color, one of which the pixel might be.
 The concept of a pixel is in fact a colored dot, and the printers goal is to reproduce the color of that dot.
 But the limited ink jet printer cannot directly reproduce the color of a pixel.
 The ink jet printer just tries to approximate the color of a pixel, with multiple ink drops chosen from four colors of ink (maybe 5 to 8 colors in a few cases).
 This method of simulating colors by combining multiple individual ink drops is called Dithering.
 If it was, say, a 250 dpi pixel (size, 1/250 inch), it must make several tiny ink dots of its few CMYK ink colors, which are located with the perhaps 1200 or 1440 dpi spacing within that pixel's 1/250 inch space (not very exactly, see the Printer Basics section).
 These are multiple dots of ink (in one pixels space) attempting to reproduce the color of one pixel, which itself is a dot of color in the image.
 Any color error is carried over to adjacent neighbor pixels, which are then intentionally tinted the opposite way to compensate.
 The printer is trying the best it possibly can to reproduce the pixel's color, but ink jets with four inks cannot reproduce colored pixels directly.
 The point is, image pixels and ink jet printer ink drops are NOT the same thing at all.
 Yet the spacing of both is called dpi, with very different meanings, understood in context of use.
 If it is about ink drops, it is about ink drops.
 If it is about pixels, it is about pixels.
 Image files do not contain any notion about ink drops, so any discussion about images is about pixels.
 Seems simple.

 Dwelling on the obvious, but the reason for all of the above is because "dpi" has simply always been the name of printed image resolution.
 That's plenty good enough for me.
 There are no ink drops in image files.
 No ink drops in scanners or cameras either.
 Those fundamental and elite specification documents written by the experts do not use ppi one time — dpi has simply always been the name of it.
 I always say dpi too, for same reason, simply because that's always been the name for pixel resolution.
 Some users today think that sounds wrong, and their notion is to call it ppi.
 But dpi has always been the real world name of it, however what's important to you is that you do need to understand it either way.
 Basically, if usage context refers to images, dpi means pixels.
 If usage context refers to printer printheads, dpi means ink drops.